 Debt to Income Ratios

-We have also seen a growing focus on these type of credit measures in commercial lending too.
+Commercial lending has also seen a growing focus on these types of credit measures.

-So what is it?
 By definition, DTI takes into account the total borrowings of an applicant, regardless of the term or nature of a credit facility.
+Total borrowings will include credit card or consumer debt, vehicle or other asset debt, and other personal and property loans.

 Home Loan 425,000 Home Loan 700,000